Bengaluru has been reliable partner of the world where IT sector is concerned: Ashwathnarayan

 Bengaluru, Apr 16: Karnataka's Deputy Chief Minister, C N Ashwathnarayan spoke about the road map in which the IT sector in the state would function.

 When asked about how the IT sector would function without public transport, he said that private vehicles would be allowed.
 Employees can be transported in contract buses as well.
-He however added that only 40 to 50 per cent persons would be allowed in these buses.
+He, however, added that only 40 to 50 per cent persons would be allowed in these buses.
 He also added that if the capacity of the bus is 50 passengers, then only 20 would be allowed in it.

 342 deaths in 21 days: Without COVID-19 lockdown, it would have been worse

 On being asked who would implement the social distancing norms at IT companies, he said that the sector was very responsible.
-He said that most IT employees have been working from and it has been very successful.
+He said that most IT employees have been working from home and it has been very successful.
 He said that Bengaluru has been a very reliable partner of the world where the IT sector is concerned.

 The Deputy CM went on to add that we are facing a crisis and we need to accommodate the sector and also be part of the solution.
 If this is not done, then all of us would face a problem.
 Our IT professionals are willing to come forward and they would adopt and follow all the norms.
 They have been advising the government, not only where the IT sector is concerned, but in other fields as well.